How to Create an Impressive Online Marketing Portfolio (Even with No Experience)

 - What specific tasks or activities did you do?

-This shouldn’t be long.
+This shouldn’t be very long.
 In fact, keep it concise and easy to scan through.
 Use bullet points, just like I did 😉

 Finally, your online marketing portfolio should indicate what results you achieved in each project.